HKX2/libNavGen/README.md

-### If you're not on <https://gitlab.com/HKX2/libNavGen>, then you're on a mirror.
+### If you're not on <https://git.kroner.dev/HKX2/navgen>, then you're on a mirror.

-# libNavGen
+# navgen

 Library for generating navigation meshes and bounding volume hierarchies for use with HKX2Builders.